Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 Setting up a Shopify store is very easy.

-First, you go to the Shopify website and click on the Start free trial button on the top-right:
+First, go to the Shopify website and click the Start free trial button at the top right of the page.

-Then, enter your personal information on the next view and click the Create your store button:
+Finally, enter your personal information and click the Create Shopify account button:

-In general, setting up a store is a quick and straightforward thing to do.
-Everything is straight to the point in this process, and you can start with Shopify in a few minutes.
+In general, setting up a store is a quick process.
+Every step is straight to the point, and you can start with Shopify in a few minutes.

 Ease of Use